 The owners often doubt me when I tell them that the actual problem is in the dog’s mouth.
-What has happened is that an infection has spread from an infected fourth upper premolar tooth."— Dr. Ronald Hines
+What has happened is that an infection has spread from an infected fourth upper premolar tooth."

 Understanding a Dog's Carnassial Teeth

-When things go well, the dog's teeth shear through meat, muscles and tendons and even crack bones with no problem.
+When things go well, the dog's teeth shear through meat, muscles, and tendons; they even crack bones with no problem.
 However, sometimes things don't go as planned.
 As dogs age, their teeth may weaken and putting tremendous force on them with strong shearing action, may predispose them to fractures.
 All it takes is for the dog to chew on something that is harder than the actual tooth.

 Things dogs chew that may be culprits for a fractured carnassial tooth include bones (raw or cooked), cow hooves, nylon toys, rocks and the bars of cages, explains Daniel T. Carmichael, a veterinarian specializing in veterinary dentistry.
 However, things may also go awry when a dog sustains injury to the teeth through a vehicle accident, being kicked by an animal or even catching a flying object roughly with the mouth.